dwaqaddi/simple-instagram-slideshow/readme.txt

 == Description ==

 This plugin displays your latest Instagram images in a slideshow widget.
-It is intentionally pretty bare-bones as most other plugins out the seem to offer dozens of bells and whistles.
+It's intentionally pretty bare-bones as most other plugins out the seem to offer dozens of bells and whistles.
 You can specify the following parameters:

 * Width
 * Height
 * Amount of images
-* Display of like numbers
+* Display of "Like" numbers

 == Installation ==